-The 'Engagement Gap': ring sales stall as the pandemic put love in limbo - KTVZ
+The 'Engagement Gap': Ring sales stall as the pandemic put love in limbo - KTVZ

 “So what’s happened over the past couple of years is what we anticipated and what we planned for,” she said.
 “Engagement jewelry sales were lackluster in fiscal 2023, and we expect them to remain so for the balance of fiscal 2024.”

-The category will need to grow approximately 25% by calendar year 2026 just to return to prior engagement levels.”
+The category will need to grow approximately 25% by calendar year 2026 just to return to prior engagement levels, she said.

-But there’s some evidence of a turnaround, she said.
+But there’s some evidence of a turnaround, said Singleton.
 And it’s vital for Signet’s business, because 50% of the company’s merchandise sales come from the bridal segment.

 “As people begin getting back out after the lockdowns, we monitored the return of dating….
 Dating, in fact, is up 8% to pre-Covid.”